 John: That’s next time on Focus on the Family and thanks for listening.
 When you get in touch, please let us know you listen on WPEL, your stations for information and inspiration.
 I’m John Fuller and on behalf of Jim Daly and the entire team, join us next time as we once more help you and your family thrive in Christ.

 Featured Broadcast Resource

-Receive a copy of the book From Anger to Intimacy with your donation of any amount!Give Now (Available to U.S. residents only)
+Receive the book From Anger to Intimacy for your donation of any amount!Give Now (Available to U.S. residents only)

 Ted CunninghamView Bio

 Ted Cunningham is the founding pastor of Woodland Hills Family Church in Branson, Mo., and a popular comedian at events across the country, including Focus on the Family's 'Love, Laugh, Pursue' nights for couples.
 He has authored several books which include Fun Loving You and Trophy Child.
 He has also co-authored four books with Dr. Gary Smalley and one with his wife, Amy.
 Ted and Amy have two children, Corynn and Carson.
 Learn more about Ted by visiting his church's website.